Crypto-Dungeon/dungeonchain/network/dungeon-1/hardfork.md

 This step should be executed by all validators **before 27 March 16:00 UTC**.

-To stop the current chain at the designated block height, set the following parameter in your `config.toml`:
+To stop the current chain at the designated block height, set the following parameter in your `app.toml`:

 ```toml
 halt-height = 7824000